 Nominees: Anatomy of a Murder, Diary of Anne Frank, The Nuns Story, Room at the Top

-There’s a lyrical quality to writer Marguerite Duras's dialogue, a thread of musicality woven throughout the picture.
+Language-wise... there’s a lyrical quality to writer Marguerite Duras' dialogue, a thread of musicality woven throughout.
 But it’s not like the nature-born poetry of Ray’s Pather Panchali.
 It's more exacting, structured - but beautiful none the less.
+I also find it interesting the way characters can shift from 1st to 3rd person narratives or even take on the personality of another character from a different place and time (as when the Japanese channels the persona of the woman's German lover).
+The screenplay earned Duras a well-deserved Oscar nomination.

-While Eiji is rock solid, the feature rests on Riva's capable shoulders.
-She gives a haunting performance in her film debut, when we first see her playful smile at the start, you can see how a man could instantly be drawn to her.
-But later a shadow falls over her face, and when she stares off into space it's as if she were stuck simultaneously in both the past and present - which is just what the director and writer wanted.
-It's astonishing work and her scenes really hit me hard.
+Acting?
+While Eiji is rock solid as Lui (him), the persistent male lead, the feature rests on Riva's capable shoulders.
+She gives a haunting performance in her film debut.
+When we first see her playful smile at the start, you can see how a man could instantly be drawn to her.
+But later a shadow falls over her face, and when she stares off into space it's as if she were stuck simultaneously in both the 'then', and the 'now' - which is just what the director and writer wanted.
+It's astonishing work, and her scenes hit me hard, shook me up (the moments set in Nevers are devastating).

 Other movies I liked: Fires on the Plain, Ballad of a Soldier, Ride Lonesome, Kiku and Isamu, Pickpocket, Kaagaz Ke Phool, Odds Against Tomorrow, Violent Summer, Sleeping Beauty and more.
 1959 offered up a lot of treasures.